Vladimir Putin Directly Supported A Russian Plot To Infiltrate The NRA And Sow Discord In U.S., Report Claims

 The intelligence report claimed that Torshin told Russian officials they could use the NRA to reach politically active Americans, and top NRA officials were invited to Russia in 2015.

-The main goal of this plan was to help Donald Trump in his election bid and to hurt Hillary Clinton, but also to “create as much chaos in our democracy as possible,” said Steve Hall, a 30-year veteran of the CIA who oversaw operations in Russia, in an interview with The Daily Beast.
+The main goal of this plan was to help Donald Trump in his election bid and to hurt Hillary Clinton, but also to “create as much chaos in our democracy as possible,” said Steve Hall, a 30-year veteran of the CIA who oversaw operations in Russia, during his interview with the Daily Beast.
 Those goals are identical to ones that intelligence officials said Russia used when interfering in the 2016 presidential election.

 NEW: A report produced by a US intel agency, which I reviewed, assessing that Alexander Torshin read in the Kremlin and Ministry of Foreign Affairs on his outreach to the NRA https://t.co/Ok27KeltuM